gching/wit_ruby/README.md

     $ session.delete_value("entity id", "value name")

-##### Values Result Unique Methods

-For a specific value, no unique methods are given.

 ### Expressions

 Add an expression by passing in the entity's id, value name, and the new expression.